Integral Logistics Management — Operations Management and Supply Chain Management Within and Across Companies

 6.2.4 Line Balancing — Harmonizing the Content of Work

 Intended learning outcomes: Identify how tasks of the same duration at each production structure level result in a rhythmic flow of goods.
 Explain why the various operations at a workstation (for all the products) as well as the various operations for a single product should be of the same approximate duration.
-Produce an overview on measures for changing lead time of operations.

-Line balancing balances the assignment of the tasks to workstations in a manner that minimizes the number of workstations and the total amount of idle time at all stations for a given output level (cf. [APIC16]).
+Line balancing balances the assignment of the tasks to workstations in a manner that minimizes the number of workstations and the total amount of idle time at all stations for a given output level (cf. [ASCM22]).

 Line balancing is particularly important for line manufacturing, that is, repetitive manufacturing performed by specialized equipment in a fixed sequence (i.e., an assembly line).
 Line balancing is an important tool for reducing “mura” and can be realized by harmonizing the content of work.